AdaCore/spark2014/docs/alfa/ch1.rst

 be dynamically verified during unit testing of a caller or callee of this subprogram.

+Alfa restricts language features to remove the possibilities of non-determinism and to make automatic proof possible.
+For example, it excludes access types, exceptions and controlled types, and it restricts functions (but not procedures) to be pure.
+In the rest of this document, we say that a construct is pure, or equivalently free from side-effects, if its evaluation cannot modify the value of a variable or memory location.
+Some restrictions are syntactic, like ``explicit_dereference`` is not in Alfa, others are semantic, like ``implicit_dereference`` is not in Alfa.
+If not said otherwise, a construct is in Alfa.

-The Alfa friendly profile is equivalent to the following set of pragmas:
+The Alfa friendly profile restricts language features so that the global parameters of subprograms are computable, and that aliasing can be detected. for example, it excludes calls through access to subprograms and controlled types.
+It is equivalent to the following set of pragmas:

 .. code-block:: ada